timhay68/secure-aws-config-client/README.md

 of your database.

 Set `secure-aws-config.awsProfile` to the name of your AWS profile used for local development.
-This profile must represent credentials which will give the application permissions to read from the AWS Parameter Store or AWS Secrets Manager, as required.
+This profile must represent credentials which will give the application the necessary permissions to read from the AWS Parameter Store or AWS Secrets Manager, as required.

 Set `secure-aws-config.parameters.region` or `secure-aws-config.secrets.region` to the region in which your account created the corresponding parameters/secrets.